 My second marriage lasted until the end of 2009.
-By July of 2010, I was back in Long Beach, happy as a clam to be back in a city I love.
+By July of 2010, I returned to Long Beach, happy as a clam to be back in a city I love.

 Present Day Matthew Wayne Selznick

-As of late 2012 / early 2013, I’m a full time, if not horribly successful, creative services provider and creator with more than a dozen titles on the market and a new novel and other works on their way.
-I’m living in a city I love with a woman I love, looking forward to whatever’s next!
+As of late 2013 / early 2014, I’m a full time, if not horribly successful, creative services provider and creator with more than a dozen titles on the market.
+I’ve got Origins, ENnie, and KeyArt award nominations in my pocket, and a new novel in the stores.
+My free serial fiction-by-subscription service is going strong, and there are several fiction and non-fiction titles in progress.
+I’m living in a city I love with a woman I love, and I’m looking forward to whatever’s next!